No one likes to hear complaints.

 Plus, it takes about 12 positive experiences to make up for one unresolved negative experience.

 Are fundraisers less equipped to handle donor complaints?

 Possibly so.
 Here’s my anecdotal evidence.

-Over 3 years ago I was asked to pay $10,000 to sponsor a fundraising conference event in D.C..
+Years ago, I was asked to pay $10,000 to sponsor a fundraising conference event in Washington, D.C..
 Promises were made to me in exchange for my money, but the promises were not kept.
 Then when I complained to the fundraisers who put on the event, I got passed around to folks who did nothing for me.
 No one (all fundraisers) attempted to resolve my problem.
 Some failed to return my calls and emails.
 Others passed the buck.

 Finally, I realized they had no interest in helping me.

 So, I lost interest in trying to get a resolution.
 It still burns me up to this day. $10,000 is a lot of money!